compulim/react-chain-of-responsibility/README.md

 # `use-render`

-Chain of responsibility design pattern for React component customization.
+[Chain of responsibility design pattern]9https://refactoring.guru/design-patterns/chain-of-responsibility) for React component customization.

 ## Background

-This package is designed for UI component package developers to enables component customization via composition using the [chain of responsibility design pattern](https://refactoring.guru/design-patterns/chain-of-responsibility).
+This package is designed for UI component package developers to enable component customization via composition using the [chain of responsibility design pattern](https://refactoring.guru/design-patterns/chain-of-responsibility).

 Additional helper hook is provided to use with [Fluent UI `IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts).

 By composing customizations, they can be decoupled and published separately.
-App developers can import these published customizations and orchestrate them to their needs.
+App developers could import these published customizations and orchestrate them to their needs.
 This pattern encourage [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and enables economy of customization.

 ## Demo